MsAPotter/gaydar-api/README.md

 ## Approach
 The app is accomodation-centric.
 There are three models - Accomodation, Review, and User - with the Reviews model nested within the User model.

+## Issues

+The code to access all the reveiws for one particular accommodation listing is still incomplete. *See the Review controller for findReviewsForOneLodging

 ## How to fork a repository

 Find the link on GitHub